 - Smooth aluminum hooks so yarn won’t snag

-- Lessens hand pain and are comfortable to hold
+- Lessens hand pain and the hooks handles are comfortable to hold

 - Sizes Included – B 2.0mm, C 2.5mm, D 3.0mm, E 3.5mm, F 4.0mm, G 4.5mm, H 5.0mm, I 5.5mm , J 6.0mm, K 6.5mm, 7.0mm , L 8.0mm , M 9.0mm, N 10.0mm